YashrajDahiya0036/Git_Tutorial/git.md

   - If you are ahead or there are no changes then pull does not do anything.

     <pre>git pull</pre>
+    - the git by default pulls from the branch you are on

 ---

 - Merging

   - You can do it in the browser by creating a pull request
   - Or you can use CLI
     - **Step 1.** Clone the repository or update your local repository with the latest changes.